 One of the easiest things you can do to keep your new employees happy at your dealership long-term is to provide an exceptional onboarding program.
-One study found that 69% of employees who underwent effective onboarding remained at the company for three years.
+Recent Hireology research found that 85% of automotive industry workers who reported a positive onboarding experience say they’re loyal to their current employers, compared to just 39% of those who reported a negative onboarding experience.
 Simply put, if you show your new employees that you value them from day one, they’ll want to keep working for you.

 The key to an effective onboarding program is engagement.
 Onboarding should never be a one-way conversation where someone from HR gives a tour, asks the new employee to fill out some paperwork, and then leaves them to figure out the ropes alone.
 It should be a memorable and interactive experience that sets the tone for what it’s like to work at your dealership long-term.
 It should get your new employees excited and ready to start contributing.